theav8or/azureossd.github.io/_posts/2020-04-10-Python-AppService-Flask-SQLAlchemy-MSI.md

 This function will be used later to get the access token

-3.The environment variables "MSI_ENDPOINT" and "MSI_SECRET" are created by the  App Service when you turn on managed identities.
+3. Environment variables "MSI_ENDPOINT" and "MSI_SECRET" are created by the App Service when you turn on managed identities.
 The server address and the database must of course also be specified:

 ```python
     msi_endpoint = os.environ["MSI_ENDPOINT"]